-Figure 29.
-Differential Output Connection for Reduction of Common-Mode Signals generation of a sine output at frequencies up to 150 MHz, which can be digitally tuned at a rate of up to 100 million new frequencies per second.
+Figure 30.
+Frequency Agile Clock Generator Applications for the AD9854 architecture allows the generation of simultaneous quadrature outputs at frequencies up to 150 MHz, which can be digitally tuned at a rate of up to 100 million new frequencies per second.
 The (externally filtered) sine wave output can be converted to a square wave by the internal comparator for agile clock generator applications.
 The device provides 14 bits of digitally-controlled phase modulation and single-pin PSK.
-The on-board 12-bit DAC, coupled with the innovative DDS architecture, provide excellent wideband and narrowband output SFDR.
-There is also an auxiliary DAC that can be configured as a user-programmable control DAC.
-When configured with the on-board comparator, the 12-bit control DAC facilitates duty cycle control, in the high-speed clock generator application.
-A 12-bit digital multiplier permits programmable amplitude modulation, shaped on/off keying and precise amplitude control of the output.
+The on-board 12-bit I and Q DACs, coupled with the innovative DDS architecture, provide excellent wideband and narrowband output SFDR.
+The Q-DAC can also be configured as a user-programmable control DAC if the quadrature function is not desired.
+When configured with the on-board comparator, the 12-bit control DAC facilitates static duty cycle control in the high-speed clock generator applications.
+Two 12-bit digital multipliers permit programmable amplitude modulation, shaped on/off keying and precise amplitude control of the quadrature outputs.
 Chirp functionality is also included which facilitates wide bandwidth frequency sweeping applications.
-The AD9852's programmable 4×-20× REFCLK multiplier circuit generates the 300 MHz clock internally from a lower frequency external reference clock.
+The AD9854's programmable 4×-20× REFCLK multiplier circuit generates the 300 MHz clock internally from a lower frequency external reference clock.
 This saves the user the expense and difficulty of implementing a 300 MHz clock source.
 Direct 300 MHz clocking is also accommodated with either single-ended or differential inputs.
 Single-pin conventional FSK and the enhanced spectral qualities of "ramped" FSK are supported.
-The AD9852 uses advanced 0.35 micron CMOS technology to provide this high level of functionality on a single 3.3 V supply.
+The AD9854 uses advanced 0.35 micron CMOS technology to provide this high level of functionality on a single 3.3 V supply.